How to Start a Stock Brokerage Firm

 Connectivity

-One of the most important features in a platform is its connectivity options for external systems and venues.
+One of the most important features of a platform is its connectivity options for external systems and venues.

 Building a brokerage is not a quick and easy task.
 You could, however, license a platform that is already available.
 This saves time and allows you to focus on marketing and launching your stock brokerage business.
 However, for a truly unique result — if time and money allow it — it may be best to request a custom solution from companies that specialize in this domain.